karatelabs/karate/README.md

 There is a shortcut for `match each` explained in the next section that can be quite useful, especially for 'in-line' schema-like validations.

 ## Schema Validation
-Karate provides a far more simpler and more powerful way than [JSON-schema](http://json-schema.org) to validate the stucture of a given payload.
+Karate provides a far more simpler and more powerful way than [JSON-schema](http://json-schema.org) to validate the structure of a given payload.
 You can even mix domain and conditional validations and perform all assertions in a single step.

 But first, a special short-cut for array validation needs to be introduced: